cy-gh/DOpus_CuMediaExtenders/README.md

-Where does the "short versions" of codecs come from?
+Where do these "short versions" of codecs come from?
 From this list.
 It's not easy to use, but quite powerful if you take the time to look into the existing ADS data (and there are 2 buttons for that) and adjust the LOOKUP_CODECS (must be valid JSON).

 ![20](./Screenshots/20.png)